-Last spring she was awarded a Dissertation Year Fellowship from the University of New Hampshire Graduate School.
+Last spring, she was awarded a Dissertation Year Fellowship from the University of New Hampshire Graduate School.

-Then, in November, she was named recipient of the 2018 Literacy Research Association’s Student Outstanding Research Award for a conference paper that stemmed from her dissertation, making her the first UNH student to win the award — a great honor, as past award recipients include Peter Afflerbach and Debra Meyer, two greats in the field.
+Then, in November, she was named recipient of the 2018 Literacy Research Association (LRA) Student Outstanding Research Award for a conference paper that stemmed from her dissertation, making her the first UNH student to win the award — a great honor, as past award recipients include Peter Afflerbach and Debra Meyer, two greats in the field.

-This semester, she accepted a tenure-track assistant professor position at Springfield College.
+During the spring semester, she accepted a tenure-track assistant professor position at Springfield College.

 “I wondered about the programs we were using.
-They were evidence-based programs, but they were evidence-based with respect to promoting foundational reading skills, not evidence-based with respect to supporting motivation,” she said.
+They were evidence-based programs, but they were evidence-based with respect to promoting foundational reading skills, not evidence-based with respect to supporting motivation,” she says.
 “And we’ve got a lot of data that suggests there’s a clear connection between motivation and reading development and achievement.”

 The gap in research inspired her dissertation, which is about how reading interventions influence motivation for young readers in kindergarten through second grade.
 Not too surprisingly, she found that children who reported not enjoying the interventions were less engaged.
 The problem, as she saw it for the children in her sample, was rooted in a lack of autonomy.

-“Gabriella is definitely a large part of the reason why I am so committed to better understanding young children’s perceptions of school reading programs,” Erickson said.
+“Gabriella is definitely a large part of the reason why I am so committed to better understanding young children’s perceptions of school reading programs,” Erickson says.
 “You need to be able to read, no matter what you go on to do.
 This project, for me, is about calling attention to young children’s understandings of school literacy programming in the hopes of laying a reading foundation that better enables them to go on and do whatever it is they choose to do.”